chrislee12189/T1A3/docs/readme.md

 - Testing was conducted via google spreadsheet and smartsheet
 - Tests were documented, dated, described and graded (pass/fail)
 - If a test failed, it remained on the documentation and a new row was used to demonstrate re-testing efforts.

+## REFERENCES/ATTRIBUTION:
+- General app functionality was inspired from an in class code along.
+I took what we had written and changed/expanded upon it from the ground up.
+- Python packages: "Colorama".
+Colorama is a python package responsible for applying color styling effects for output in the terminal.
+It is free to use and download and download instructions are found in the readme.md doc
+- All movie names/ratings are fictional and any real world similarities are unintentional
+-